-The company's shares trade on the Toronto Stock Exchange (TSX) and the New York Stock Exchange - Amex (NYSE Amex), and as at November 10, 2009 had a market capitalization of approximately \$471 million.
+The company's shares trade on the Toronto Stock Exchange (TSX) and the New York Stock Exchange - Amex (NYSE Amex), and as at May 5, 2010 the company had a market capitalization of approximately \$625 million.

 The company's executive head office is located in Vancouver, Canada while its Ecuador operations are run from regional offices located in Gualaquiza and Quito, Ecuador.
 The company also has camp locations at its major projects in southeast Ecuador.
 With the exception of short-term operational requirements for its Ecuador operations, funds are maintained and controlled in Vancouver, in both Canadian and US dollars.